bjompen/PSSecretScanner/README.md

 # PSSecretScanner

-Scan your repos for accidentily exposed secrets using PowerShell
+Scan your repos for accidentily exposed secrets using PowerShell (version 7 or later, thanks [Jeff Hicks](https://github.com/jdhitsolutions) for letting me know!)

 Super simple passwordscanner built using PowerShell.